Ok insurance agents and brokers, let’s set a goal.

 Also, the more options you can provide to get in contact with you, the better.

-So, try offering multiple channels to convenience your customers, such as:
+So, try offering an optimal insurance website design with multiple and clear contact channels to convenience your customers, such as:

 - Social Media Profiles